python-websockets/websockets/docs/design.rst

-Once the WebSocket connection is established, :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` and :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` mustn't get accidentally cancelled if a coroutine that awaits them is cancelled.
+Once the WebSocket connection is established, :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` and :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` mustn't get accidentally canceled if a coroutine that awaits them is canceled.
 They must be shielded from cancellation.

 :meth:`~protocol.WebSocketCommonProtocol.recv()` waits for the next message in